-- Consent to the amount of leave which M intends to take
+- Consent to the amount of leave which M intends to take; and

-- Confirming that the other parent will inform the employee parent if s/he ceases to fulfil the conditions to entitlement.
+- Confirm that the other parent will inform the employee parent if s/he ceases to fulfil the conditions to entitlement.

 Both declarations must be given to the mother’s employer with her notice of entitlement.